Mountain Bike vs Road Bike Speed – Blazing Demons

 If you’re looking to increase your speed, there are several strategies you can employ.

-• First and foremost, make sure your bike is in good condition.
-A well-maintained bike is a fast bike.
+• First and foremost, make sure it is in good condition.
+A well-maintained bike is a fast one.
 Regularly check your tire pressure, keep your chain clean and lubricated, and ensure your brakes are working properly.

 • Second, work on your fitness.
 Cycling is a physical activity, and the stronger and fitter you are, the faster you’ll be able to ride.
 Incorporate strength training and cardio into your fitness routine, and consider working with a coach or following a training plan to maximize your performance.